xiaopanlyu/SMART-LM/README.md

 # SMART-LM
-The code resources for aaai-25
+The code and data will be available when the paper is accepted.